HYPERNETS/hypernets_tools/README.md

 First download this repository (as a zip file under the tab *code*) or using *git clone*.

-After unzipping (or clone), go to the folder *hypernets_tools-main* and edit the *config_hypernets.ini* according to your configuration.
+After unzipping (or cloning), go to the folder *hypernets_tools-main* and make a copy the file *config_hypernets.ini.template* named *config_hypernets.ini*.
+Edit the new file according to your configuration.
 The most important section is *yoctopuce*.

 ## Prerequisite :